ONSdigital/dp/guides/INSTALLING.md

 ## Running the apps

+Depending on which journey(s) you are setting up for you will need to do one of the following.
+For the Cantabular Import journey go directly to the instructions here: [cantabular-import].

+For all other journeys continue below.

 Run [dp-compose](https://github.com/ONSdigital/dp-compose) using the `$ ./run.sh` command (in the dp-compose repo) to run the supporting services.
 As well as Vault, e.g. `$ vault server -dev`.

 Most applications can be run using the `$ make debug` command, but deviations are all documented below: